It can be overwhelming when you face new terminology at university. This page explains a number of key enrolment terms.

 Elective subjects will show as 'planned' until you enrol in these subjects.
 If you withdraw from or fail these subjects, they will not appear on your study plan.

-Majors - some courses require you to choose a major, which allows you to study a specific area more in-depth (e.g. Bachelor of Social Science majoring in Social and Criminal Justice).
-If your course requires a major, it will be listed on your Study Plan in eStudent.
+Some courses require you to choose a major, which allows you to study a specific area in-depth (e.g. Bachelor of Social Science majoring in Social and Criminal Justice).
+If your course requires a major, it will be listed on your study plan in eStudent.

 Your study plan also lists completed subjects, enrolled subjects, approved credit for previous study and the subject you have yet to complete.
 You can access your study plan via eStudent.

 All JCU subjects have both a code and a name.
-All subject codes begin with a two-letter prefix signifying the subject area, followed by the year level, subject number and the credit point value.
+Subject codes begin with a two-letter prefix signifying the subject area, followed by the year level, subject number and the credit point value.
 For example, 'EL1100:03 – Critical Reading' can be broken down as: